bl4d3rvnner7/mymemberspot-dumper/README.md

 ## 🤝 Contributing

 Pull requests are always welcome.
 You can add:
 - Support for more memberspot platforms
 - GUI interface
 - Resume functionality for interrupted downloads
 - Batch processing for multiple accounts
 - Performance improvements
+- Better error handling and recovery

 ---